Jonah Hex (film): Plot

-Hex confronts Turnbull at the fort and kills several men before he is shot point blank in the chest.
-Hex escapes by horse and travels back to find the Crow people.
-Turnbull orders a man named Burke, who helped kill Hex's family, to track down something Hex loves and bring it to him.
-While Hex is being healed again, Burke finds and kidnaps Lilah.
-Turnbull assembles the weapon and conducts a test on a small town in Georgia, completely destroying it.
+Upon arrival at the fort, Hex confronts Turnbull and kills several men before he is shot point blank in the chest, forcing him to retreat to the Crow people on horseback.
+Turnbull orders his assistant Burke, who helped kill Hex's family, to track down something Hex loves and bring it to him so that he can bait Hex.
+While Hex is being healed, Burke locates and kidnaps Lilah.
+Turnbull assembles the weapon and tests it by completely destroying a small town in Georgia.

-Hex sends a message to Lt.
-Grass with Turnbull's location and requests backup.
-Hex travels to Independence Harbor and infiltrates Turnbull's ironclad warship.
-He kills Burke, using his abilities to bring him back from the dead and incinerate him.
+After sending a message to Grass which both reveals Turnbull's location and requests backup, Hex travels to Independence Harbor, infiltrates Turnbull's ironclad warship, and kills Burke before resurrecting and subsequently incinerating him.
 Turnbull holds Lilah at gunpoint and forces Hex to surrender.
-Hex and Lilah escape their holding cell as Lt.
-Grass arrives and attempts to arrest Turnbull.
+Hex and Lilah escape their holding cell as Grass arrives and attempts to arrest Turnbull.
 Grass and his crew are destroyed by the weapon and Turnbull begins his attack on Washington, D.C.

-Hex attacks Turnbull, as they fight Hex jams the weapon with a hatchet before locking Turnbull's neck in the machine.
-Hex and Lilah escape the boat as the weapon backfires and explodes, killing Turnbull and all of his men.
-The next day, President Ulysses S. Grant gives Jonah Hex a large reward and a full pardon before offering him a job as Sheriff of the entire United States.
-Hex declines, but assures the president that they can find him if they need him; he leaves the city with Lilah.

-The film ends with Jonah Hex visiting Jeb's grave to apologize for his father's death before riding off.
+During his scuffle with Turnbull, Hex jams the weapon with his hatchet before locking Turnbull's neck in the machine.
+He and Lilah escape the boat just as the chemical orb ignites in the engine room, which causes the weapon to backfire and explode, killing Turnbull and all of his men.
+The next day, Grant gives him a large reward and a full pardon before offering him a job as Sheriff of the entire United States.
+He declines but assures the president that he can be located and contacted if necessary, before departing with Lilah.
+Sometime later, Hex visits Jeb's grave and apologizes for his father's death before riding off.